 In this example, the pointer ptr starts at the first character of the string.
 By incrementing the pointer (ptr++), you can move to the next character in the string until the null terminator (\0) is reached.

-4. Dynamic string allocation with pointers

-When working with strings that may vary in length or are created at runtime, dynamic memory allocation is necessary.
+Dynamic string allocation with pointers: When working with strings that may vary in length or are created at runtime, dynamic memory allocation is necessary.
 Using pointers along with functions like malloc() and free(), you can allocate memory for strings dynamically.

 Example of dynamic string allocation: